There are lots of people in sales roles, but not all will or should be the salesperson you recruit.

 When does a Hybrid sales role work?

-Yes great, if you recruit well, onboard well and support well, it can offer you a great addition to your business.
+If you recruit well, onboard well and support well, it can offer you a great addition to your business.
 You’ll get a salesperson able to engage and attract new prospective clients via social media and networking – going on to convert them for you into brand new business.

 The same someone will also be able to develop these clients, significantly enhance their total lifetime value to you, and ensure the churn rate you experience is low.